sharontherese/latin-mass-funeral/content/start-here/glossary/index.md

 Missale Romanum
 : The books of texts for the Catholic Mass.

-# Music of the Mass
+Music of the Mass

-Texts of the Mass that can be sung. [^4]
+: Texts of the Mass that can be sung. [^4]

-# Novus Ordo
+Novus Ordo
+: The normative Mass of the Roman Rite promulgated by Pope St. Paul VI in 1969-1970.
 Also called the Ordinary Form, the new Mass.

-# Ordinary
+Ordinary

-The texts of the Mass that do not change; namely, the Kyrie, the Gloria, the Credo, the Sanctus, the Benedictus, and the Agnus Dei.
+: The texts of the Mass that do not change; namely, the Kyrie, the Gloria, the Credo, the Sanctus, the Benedictus, and the Agnus Dei.

-# Polyphony
+Polyphony

-A type of music with multiple voice parts (the word literally translates to "many voices"). read more here.
+: A type of music with multiple voice parts (the word literally translates to "many voices"). read more here.

-# Proper
+Proper

-The texts of the Mass that change based on the day or feast; namely, the Introit, Gradual, Alleluia-Verse, Sequence, Tract, Offertory, and Communion.
+: The texts of the Mass that change based on the day or feast; namely, the Introit, Gradual, Alleluia-Verse, Sequence, Tract, Offertory, and Communion.

-# Rite
+Rite

-"A Rite represents an ecclesiastical, or church, tradition about how the sacraments are to be celebrated." [^5]
+: "A Rite represents an ecclesiastical, or church, tradition about how the sacraments are to be celebrated." [^5]

-# Ritual of Marriage
+Ritual of Marriage

-"The form for the celebration of Matrimony." [^6]
+: "The form for the celebration of Matrimony." [^6]

-# Rituale Romanum
+Rituale Romanum

-The book of texts, rubrics, and instructions for Catholic rituals and sacraments.
+: The book of texts, rubrics, and instructions for Catholic rituals and sacraments.

-# Setting
+Setting

-How something is sung.
+: How something is sung.
 For example, you can choose a _Gregorian chant_ setting of the Kyrie (like Missa de Angelis), or a _polyphonic_ setting (like the Mozart Mass in C Minor, with 4 voice parts).

-# Solemn High Mass
+Solemn High Mass

-A Latin Mass that is sung, with 3 priests. [^3]
+: A Latin Mass that is sung, with 3 priests. [^3]

-# Tempus clausum
+Tempus clausum

-Latin for _forbidden time_.
+: Latin for _forbidden time_.
 In this context, it refers to the (usually penitential) times of the liturgical year when marriages are forbidden or strongly discouraged; namely, Lent, Advent, and the vigil of Pentecost. [^7]

-# Votive Mass
+Votive Mass

-A Mass offered for a special intention, such as a Mass for kings, bishops, martyrs, a new church, the sick, or marriages.
+: A Mass offered for a special intention, such as a Mass for kings, bishops, martyrs, a new church, the sick, or marriages.
 The votive Mass for marriages is called _Missa pro sponso et sponsa_ (Mass for the groom and the bride). [^8]

 # Sources